King Clancy: Personal

 Clancy was of Irish descent.
 His son, Terry Clancy, participated in ice hockey at the 1964 Winter Olympics and later played for the Toronto Maple Leafs.

 His great-granddaughter, Laura Stacey is a Canadian ice hockey player for PWHL Montreal, and a member of the Canadian women's national ice hockey team.
-She won a silver medal with Team Canada at the 2018 Winter Olympics and gold at the 2022 Winter Olympics.
+She won a silver medal with Team Canada at the 2018 Winter Olympics and 2026 Winter Olympics and gold at the 2022 Winter Olympics.
 She won gold at the 2021 IIHF Women's World Championship, 2022 IIHF Women's World Championship and 2024 IIHF Women's World Championship.
 She won silver at the IIHF Women's World Championship in 2017, 2023, and 2025 and bronze in 2019.
 She is married to Marie-Philip Poulin.